- Get link

 - Length Input: A text box or spinbox where the user can enter the desired password length.

-- Character Sets Checkboxes: Checkboxes to select which character sets to include:
+- Character Sets Checkboxes: Checkboxes to select which character sets to include:- Uppercase letters

 - Lowercase letters